htmfilho/sports/_posts/2023-08-20-tales-water-station.md

 ## 6. The Snake

 The stage was 4.
 10 miles hill run in the [Walter Bean Trail](https://www.kitchener.ca/en/parks-and-trails/walter-bean-grand-river-trail.aspx).
 Part of the trail was closed for maintenance, forcing the organizers to change the course to a branch that linked the trail to the road.
-Our water station was positioned right at the turn of that branch, where they would grab a cup, make the turn around a big rock, drop the empty cup in a trash bean, and continue the loop.
+Our water station was positioned right at the turn of that branch, where they would grab a cup, make the turn around a big rock, drop the empty cup in a trash bin, and continue the loop.

 ![The Turning Rock](/sports/images/posts/tales-water-station-3.jpg)

 What the runners were not aware of was that there was a snake under that rock!
-We arrived at the spot right at the moment the snake snicked under the rock.
-It remained there for the rest of the race and all runners were less than a meter from it in 3 ocasions.
+We arrived at the spot right at the moment the snake sneaked under the rock.
+It stayed there for the rest of the race and all runners were less than a meter from it in 3 occasions.

 I learned later that species is not venomous and would scare only those who have some sort of phobia.